dbaumgarten/yodk/README.md

 # Upcoming features
 - Automated testing: Define test-cases for your yolol code
-- continue, break, elseif and variable aliases for NOLOL
 - Implement debug adapter protocoll to enable debugging with vscode

 # Compatibility guarantees